 Insight Reports

-Insights into the experience of people who are blind and vision impaired, including feelings of loneliness, surviving domestic violence and abuse and access to employment.
+We've funded research to help plug the gaps and to inform our funding, including feelings of loneliness, surviving domestic violence and abuse and access to employment.

-We fund research that identifies challenges faced by people who are blind and vision impaired.
 The unique insights we gather inform the projects we fund to tackle them.
-Bright ideas such as ensuring the natural world is accessible, boosting mental health or funding farm visits to build confidence and grow friendships for young people.
+Bright ideas include ensuring the natural world is accessible, boosting mental health, or funding farm visits to build confidence and grow friendships for young people.

-Outside: Tackling loneliness and isolation
+Tackling loneliness and isolation

 KEY FINDING: 76% of survey respondents said they felt lonely some or all of the time (while 25% of the general population feel lonely some or all of the time).